maksg/preflect/README.md

-# pReflect, Run reflection during compile time
+# pReflect - run reflection during compile time

-pReflect is a KSP-based library that can make reflections during compilation instead of run-time.
+pReflect is an IR-based plugin that can make reflections during compilation instead of run-time.